IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_workspace_info.rst

     The URL of the IBM Cloud dashboard that can be used to explore and view details about this workspace

-  workspace_id (True, str, None)
+  template_id (False, list, None)
-    The id of workspace
+    The id of templates

   name (False, str, None)